Special Purpose District Revenue Sources

-- A road district (RCW 36.75.060) is a taxing district which levies a tax for roads (Joint Transportation Committee 2007 Transportation Manual), but it has no separate governing authority and therefore is not a special purpose government.
+- A road district (RCW 36.75.060) is a taxing district which levies a tax for roads, but it is governed by the county commission and has no separate governing authority and therefore is not a special purpose government.
 It is only a taxing unit used to collect an assessment authorized by statute.

-- A television reception improvement district (Okanogan County Treasurer Example) receives its revenue from an annual excise tax on television sets.
-It is not a taxing district.
+- A television reception improvement district receives its revenue from an annual excise tax on television sets.
+It does not levy property taxes and as a result is not a taxing district.
 If its boundaries are less than the county, it is formed with a separate elected board and would be a special purpose government.

 Taxing districts are defined in RCW 84.04.120.
 They have the power to impose tax burdens upon district property in proportion to property value, as opposed to obtaining revenue for public purposes in proportion to the benefits accruing to it.
 The statutes classify taxing districts into senior taxing districts (the state, the county, city or town, county road, port, and public utility districts) and junior taxing districts (all others).